boidushya/better-lyrics/README.md

 ### How do I support the project?

 Better Lyrics is a free and open-source project.
 The easiest way to support the project is by leaving a positive feedback on the [Chrome Web Store](https://chromewebstore.google.com/detail/better-lyrics/effdbpeggelllpfkjppbokhmmiinhlmg), [Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/addon/better-lyrics/), or [Microsoft Edge Add-ons](https://microsoftedge.microsoft.com/addons/detail/better-lyrics-lyrics-for/mjfeaklppoegooljmjicjdbiccgjdlhd) so that more people can discover it.
 If you want to support the project further, please consider making a donation to help cover the costs of hosting and development.
-You can donate via [Ko-fi](https://ko-fi.com/Q5Q2VA1E).
+You can donate via [Github Sponsors](https://github.com/sponsors/boidushya).

 ### Do you plan on pay-walling the extension in the future?